District-Scale Silver-Gold in Mexico

 And the timing could not be better.

-Against that highly favorable backdrop, Kingsmen Resources (“KNG”) has now completed its maiden drill program at the flagship, 100%-owned Las Coloradas project — a historic high-grade silver-gold system long mined at surface but never properly tested at depth.
+Against that backdrop, Kingsmen Resources (“KNG”) has now completed its maiden drill program at the flagship, 100%-owned Las Coloradas project — a historic high-grade silver-gold system long mined at surface but never properly tested at depth.

 With first-pass drilling now complete, Kingsmen is getting its first real view of how the system extends at depth and along strike… and we’ll get into those initial high-grade hits in just a moment.